 - i.
-Mainline deployed from port or starboard side as far from stern as practicable (at least 1 m), and if mainline shooter is used, must be mounted at least 1m forward of the stern. - ii.
-When seabirds are present ensure the mainline is deployed slack so that baited hooks remain submerged. - iii.
+Mainline must be deployed from port or starboard side as far from stern as practicable (at least 1 m), and if mainline shooter is used, must be mounted at least 1m forward of the stern. - ii.
+When seabirds are present ensure the mainline must be deployed slack so that baited hooks remain submerged. - iii.
 Bird curtain must be employed: - Pole aft of line shooter at least 3 m long; - Minimum of 3 main streamers attached to upper 2 m of pole; - Main streamer diameter minimum 20 mm; - Branch streamers attached to end of each main streamer long enough to drag on water (no wind) minimum diameter 10 mm.

-6. Management of offal discharge
+Management of offal discharge

-- i.
-EitherNo offal discharge during setting or hauling; or - ii.
-Strategic offal discharge from the opposite side of the boat to setting/hauling to actively encourage birds away from baited hooks. - iii.
-Ensure that all hooks are removed from the offal prior to discharge.
+- Either no offal discharge during setting or hauling; or - Strategic offal discharge from the opposite side of the boat to setting/hauling to actively encourage birds away from baited hooks.

+all hooks must be removed from the offal prior to discharge.

-7. Deep-setting line shooter
+Deep-setting line shooter

-i.
 Line shooters must be deployed in a manner such that the hooks are set substantially deeper than they would be lacking the use of the line shooter, and such that the majority of hooks reach depths of at least 100 m.